 NEW YORK, Dec.
 21 -- Celent issued the following news release:

-This 26-page report contains eight figures and two tables.
+This 24-page report contains 11 figures and one table.